mark-h-meng/new-site/content/news/230802-quper-pets.md

 +++
-title = "Our work on studying the quality of privacy policies of Virtual Personal Assistant (VPA) apps is accepted by Privacy Enhancing Technologies Symposium (PETS)." date = 2023-08-02
+title = "Our work on studying the quality of privacy policies of Virtual Personal Assistant (VPA) apps is accepted by PETS 2024." date = 2023-08-02

 [extra]